*Ad-contains affiliate links

-It’s really hard not to go mad with buying everything you see.
-There’s obviously the ‘in’ toys, currently the Jumperoo (a brilliant activity centre come bouncer, which has fans & people against due to potential issues with developing walking on toes, like with walkers), Sophie the Giraffe (iconic french teething toy) and numerous others that I’ve not yet discovered.
+It’s really hard not to go mad with buying all the baby toys you see.
+There’s obviously the ‘in’ toys, currently the Jumperoo (a brilliant activity centre come bouncer, which has fans & people against it due to potential issues with developing walking on toes, like with walkers), Sophie the Giraffe (iconic french teething toy) and numerous others that I’ve not yet discovered.

 I think toys are brilliant – they make you look back to your childhood and compare with what you had (I’m still waiting for my mum to clear out the roof at her house to discover what of our toys are hiding up there that I can use for N).
 But, they can end up costing a fortune and not used.